-How is your birth control pill negative for your health?
+Is the birth control pill bad for your health?

 Tossing my birth control pills in the garbage was the beginning of my adventure to clear skin.Ironically, I started taking the pill to clear up my skin.
 I am happy to inform you that this is where my story eventually takes a turn for the better, and you will start learning my secrets to clear, acne free skin.
 First lets talk about the birth control pill: